POETSII/poets-dpd/experiments/benchmarks-2022-01-01/readme.md

     - bonds : Includes full support for hookean and angle-bonds
     - nobonds : hookean and angle bond handlers are turned off.
 Small performance boost, big reduction in code size.

+All XML is configured to perform 10000 steps.
+The biggest simulations have around 2M cells (devices) with around 6M beads, so at 30 M bead-steps/sec that would take 2000 seconds.